Authorization Scheme

 3. Grant the EMR financial policy QcloudEMRPurchaseAccess, similar to step 2.

-Root account grants QcloudCamRoleFullAccess to Sub-user or Collaborator, the specific steps are as follows: 1.
-Log in to CAM Console, find the corresponding Sub-user or collaborator in Users > User List, then click Authorize.
+For scenarios involving setting custom service roles, including setting the cluster COS service role, which is used for precise control of COS bucket permissions (For details, see Custom Cluster COS Service Role), and granting collaborators or sub-users the CAM access policy is required.
+The specific steps are as follows: 1.
+Log in to the CAM console, find the corresponding sub-user or collaborator in User > User List, then click Authorize.
 2. Search for QcloudCamRoleFullAccess policy within Associated Policies.
 Once the policy is selected, click OK to confirm.